Kerem Hasan

 Kerem Hasan (born 10 January 1992) is a British and Cypriot conductor.
 Winner of the 2017 Nestlé and Saltzburg Festival Young Conductors Award.
 From 2019 to 2023, Hasan served as the Chief Conductor of the Tiroler Symphonieorchester Innsbruck in Austria.
-Prior to that, he was appointed the Associate Conductor of the Welsh National Opera in 2017 at the age of 25.
+Prior to that, he was appointed the Associate Conductor of the Welsh National Opera in 2017 to 2019 at the age of 25.

+Since 2025, Hasan has been the Principal Guest Conductor of the Noord Nederlands Orkest.

 He has conducted many of the world's leading orchestras such as Royal Concertgebouw Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, BBC Philharmonic Orchestra, BBC Symphony Orchestra, Royal Philharmonic Orchestra, SWR Symphonieorchester, MDR Sinfonieorchester, Danish National Symphony Orchestra, Dresden Philharmonic.

 Early life and education

 Hasan was born in London, United Kingdom to British-Cypriot parents.
 He started learning the piano from the age of 5 with his first piano teacher Marion Blech.
 He then attended Junior Academy at the Royal Academy of Music from the age of 12 and Purcell School.
 Hasan studied piano and conducting at the Royal Conservatoire of Scotland graduating in 2014, the Hochschule für Musik Franz Liszt in Weimar, and later the Zurich University of the Arts where he studied with Johannes Schlaefli.